Securing Shuklaphanta Wildlife Reserve’s Grasslands and Wellbeing of Local Communities

 Local communities depend on livestock for daily livelihood.
 Cattle and other livestock provide economic and nutritional needs to households in the SWR area.
 With over 22,000 households in the surrounding area rearing livestock, there is a significant amount of domestic animals needing to be taken care of on a daily basis.
 Unfortunately, veterinary facilities are inadequate and households suffer a major economic blow when they lose their animals.
 Additionally, women, largely responsible for collecting fodder, sometimes suffer spinal injuries as a result of falling from trees.

-The main objective of this DI-funded project is to “provide support for protection of the fragile grassland ecosystem and wildlife of SWR while supporting the livelihoods of buffer zone communities to improve their wellbeing”.
-Major activities carried out include support to farmers for raising improved cattle breeds that lead to increased milk yields, and better access to veterinary services.
+The main objective of this DI-funded project was to “provide support for protection of the fragile grassland ecosystem and wildlife of SWR while supporting the livelihoods of buffer zone communities to improve their wellbeing”.
+Major activities carried out by Himalayan Nature included support to farmers for raising improved cattle breeds that lead to increased milk yields, and better access to veterinary services.
 Further, farmers have also been encouraged to adopt improved grazing practices to reduce the pressure on grasslands and the potential of disease transmission between wild ruminants and domestic animals.
 Awareness programs through radio stations are also being broadcast to local communities.
-In these ways, through this project, Himalayan Nature with the support of the Zoological Society of London (ZSL) is helping to conserve grasslands in and around SWR while improving livelihoods of communities in the surrounding landscape.
+In these ways, through this project, Himalayan Nature with the support of ZSL is helping to conserve grasslands in and around SWR while improving livelihoods of communities in the surrounding landscape.